nanvel/blog/2016/02/sql.md

 ### NULL and the third state

+> Using null is not the antipattern; the antipattern is using null like an ordinary value or using an ordinary value like null.
+>
+> SQL Antipatterns: Avoiding the Pitfalls of Database Programming  by Bill Karwin

 Sometimes I hear that the third state is bad, only True and False must be allowed.
 I am not agree with it, unknown is natural third state.
 Sometimes we not sure about something, and there is no right answer except "I don't know".

 NULL in SQL is the best implementation of unknown I ever seen: